Hemasrikrishnan/Data_Visualisation_portfolio/README.md

 # Data Visualization Portfolio
-Repository to access all the projects created as part of my Master's program in Ontario Tech University.
+Repository to access all the projects created as part of my Masters program in Ontario Tech University.